By Kleinwort Hambros Bank

 Recently, there has been greater focus on the ‘gender pay gap,’ accompanied by the (if somewhat gradual) realisation that this is not fair, productive for business or acceptable.

 However, within the world of wealth management, there still remains a ‘personal finance gap’ between some couples.
-If one party’s career has generated a larger share of a couple’s combined wealth, this person sometimes takes greater responsibility for making financial decisions like looking for the best forex robot, investing in the best stocks etc, thus taking greater ownership of collective finances.
+If one party’s career has generated a larger share of a couple’s combined wealth, this person sometimes takes greater responsibility for making financial decisions like applying for a free checking account or looking for the best forex robot, investing in the best stocks etc, thus taking greater ownership of collective finances.

 The extent of any personal finance gap varies across generations and jurisdictions.
 Historic exclusion from the financial sector has an enormous impact, taking the UK as an example – after all it was not until the 1975 Sex Discrimination Act that discrimination against women seeking to obtain goods, facilities or services, including £500 loan or credit, was finally made unlawful.
 You can also have a look at this website to know how to get your finances sorted.